 The Basset Bleu de Gascogne originated in the Gascony region of France in the fourteenth century and is a descendant of the old breed Grand Bleu de Gascogne.
 This aristocratic-looking dog is not a common breed in the UK.
 It is prone to obesity, so it needs regular exercise, and its food should be measured.
 It only requires weekly brushing, but it has to be bathed often to remove its strong doggy smell.

 Are you interested in owning a Basset Bleu de Gascogne?
 Here is a brief background of this dog.

-The Basset Bleu de Gascogne almost became extinct in the 19th century as hunting declined but was saved by a man called Alain Bourbon.
-Although it was recognised by The Kennel Club and is a common breed in France, it remains a rare breed in the UK.Those who wish to own this delightful and loyal companion hound would have to be on a waiting list since only a small number of puppies are bred and registered annually.
+The Basset Bleu de Gascogne almost became extinct in the nineteenth century as hunting declined, but the breed was saved by a man called Alain Bourbon.
+Although it was recognised by the Kennel Club and is a common breed in France, it remains a rare breed in the UK.
+It was later recognised by the United Kennel Club in 1991.Those who wish to own this delightful and loyal companion hound would have to be on a waiting list since only a small number of puppies are bred and registered annually.

-Although each breed may have a certain pre-disposition when it comes to temperament and intelligence, you have to understand that each dog is unique.
+Although each breed may have a certain predisposition when it comes to temperament and intelligence, you have to understand that each dog is unique.
 Genetics, environment, socialisation, and training contribute to its overall characteristics.

 Are you sure the Basset Bleu De Gascogne is the best breed for you?
 Take the Pet Breed Selector Quiz to find your perfect breed match.Dog Breed Selector Quiz